raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

-# Implementing Garbage Collection in CoffeeScript (and JavaScript)
+# Implementing Garbage Collection with AOP

 > "There are only two hard things in Computer Science: Cache invalidation and naming things."—Tim Bray, quoting Phil Karlton